Data Center Site Selection Explained

 Here is what we recommend doing when assessing the power-related characteristics of a potential data center site:

 Failing to consider power availability and costs can have severe consequences for a data center.
-If the power supply is unreliable or insufficient, the facility may experience frequent outages, which leads to operational disruptions and potential data losses.
+If the power supply is unreliable or insufficient, the facility may experience frequent outages, which lead to operational disruptions and potential data losses.
 High power costs can also erode profit margins and make the data center economically unsustainable.

 Local Connectivity Options